 Cooking oil and grease can clog drains when poured down the kitchen sink.

-This causes sanitary sewer backups and overflows that are a health hazard and a threat to the environment.
-When the pipe is blocked, raw sewage comes up through clean-outs or city manholes, contaminating the soil and waterways.
+When the pipe is blocked, raw sewage comes up through cleanouts or city manholes, contaminating the soil and waterways.
 Around 60 percent of your water bill is used to clear clogged pipes.

 How can you help?

 - Don’t put grease down drains.

 - Pour used grease and cooking oil into a non-leaking container (such as an empty coffee container or detergent bottle with a lid), and save it in the refrigerator until the next Household Hazardous Waste collection event.

 - Drop off your used cooking oil and grease at the Household Hazardous Waste collection day for proper disposal.
 HHW events are scheduled regularly.
 Registration is required.
 Register online or call 972-237-8055.
 The next Household Hazardous Waste event is Saturday, Jan.
 9, 2016.

 - For small amounts of grease on cookware and dishes, wipe with a paper towel, napkin or newspaper and throw in the garbage.

 - Don’t dump food scraps high in fat down the disposal.
 Put the scraps in compost or garbage.

 Whenever meat is drained in a colander, place the colander over newspaper instead of the sink, and then throw the newspaper away.

 - Never dump motor oil or other lubricants down the drain.
 Take used oil to the nearest collection point, such as an auto distributor.